Quoted (Phrase, Sentence) Search Support

 Note: This documentation is for SearchWP 4

 SearchWP supports quoted searches, sometimes called phrase or sentence-based searches.
 This allows your visitors to add quotes to their searches so as to force exact matches for that quoted string.

 coffee mugs vs.

-To enable this functionality, tick the appropriate checkbox on the Advanced tab of the SearchWP settings screen:
+To enable this functionality, tick the appropriate checkbox on the General Settings tab of the SearchWP Settings page:

 When enabled, SearchWP will check search queries for terms wrapped in quotes, and attempt to find exact matches for the quoted string.
 Referencing again the earlier example of